 Choose Your Products Wisely

 It’s important to avoid chemical-laden products.
-Because not only can these toxins make it into your bloodstream, but they’re also very harsh on your skin.
-Causing irritation and stripping your skin of its natural moisture.
-Thus, I recommend sticking to truly natural products, such as one of my favorite brands–Annmarie Gianni Skin Care.
+Because not only can these toxins make it into your bloodstream, but they’re also very harsh on your skin, causing irritation and stripping your skin of its natural moisture.
+That’s why I recommend sticking to truly natural products, such as one of my favorite brands — Annmarie Gianni Skin Care.

-- Rosehip seed oil: packed with skin-brightening, collagen boosting, wrinkle reducing vitamin C as well as several other antioxidants
+- Rosehip seed oil: packed with skin-brightening, collagen-boosting, wrinkle-reducing vitamin C and other antioxidants

 - Jojoba oil: a highly moisturizing oil that resembles your skin’s sebum